It's a thrill and it's a delight to be with you here as we, well, as I serve humanity on the EIB network.

 We've been through it.

-Um they know it's working.
+They know it's working.

 They know what the enemy casualties are.

-We know we don't we have a policy of not announcing enemy casualties.
+We know we have a policy of not announcing enemy casualties ever since the Vietnam War.

-They they know what they are.
+They know what they are.

 Everybody on that panel last night knows how well it's going.

-Because that's what this this fringe bunch of kooks that make up the Democrat Party base wants to hear.
+Because that's what this fringe bunch of kooks that make up the Democrat Party base wants to hear.

-Now, uh this is this is this is Mrs. Clinton.
+Now, this is Mrs. Clinton.

-She's she's coming in here after um uh Obama and Dodd and this this uh discussion of whether we should go into Pakistan, and she tries to act presidential here.
+She's coming in here after Obama and Dodd in this discussion of whether we should go into Pakistan.

-I do not believe people running for president should engage in hypotheticals, and it may well be that the strategy we have to pursue on the basis of actionable intelligence, but remember we've had some real difficult experiences with actionable intelligence might lead to a certain action.
+And it may well be that the strategy we have to pursue on the basis of actionable intelligence, but remember, we've had some real difficult experiences with actionable intelligence, might lead to a certain action.

 Pakistan has nuclear weapons.

-The last thing we want is to have Al-Qaeda-like followers in charge of Pakistan and having access to nuclear weapons.
+The last thing we want is to have al-Qaeda-like followers in charge of Pakistan and having access to nuclear weapons.

-So you can think big, but remember you shouldn't always say everything you think if you're running for president because it have consequences across the world, and we don't need that right now.
+So you can think big, but remember, you shouldn't always say everything you think if you're running for president because it has consequences across the world.

 Oh, they booter.

-They boot you shouldn't say everything you think if you're running for president.
+You shouldn't say everything you think if you're running for president.

 I did not say that we would immediately go in unilaterally.

-What I said was that we have to work with Musharraf, because the biggest threat to American security right now are in the Northwest provinces of Pakistan.
+What I said was that we have to work with Musharraf because the biggest threat to American security right now are in the northwest provinces of Pakistan and that we should continue to give him military aid contingent on him doing something about that.

-Oh, she's gonna pay for this.
+Oh, she's going to pay for this.

-You gotta be very careful here.
+You have to be very careful here.

 Words mean things.